Abortion has become a central pillar of the Feminist assertion of women’s power over society.

 The trouble is, these arguments are not equal.
 A human life is a human life; killing a human is a weighty responsibility, whether it be thirty days or thirty years old.
 Most of the countries that permit abortion, do not allow the death sentence to be carried out on humans who have been born.
 That is a double standard.

 But if we allow these measures, and we should, then we are faced with another moral dilemma.
-If a woman can, by showing responsibility before the voluntary act of sex, avoid getting pregnant in the first place; and, should she have been so irresponsible as to have had sex without protection, simply swallow a pill that is cheaply and readily available, the next day, that would void the effects, potential or otherwise, of her carelessness, then on what grounds can we justify deliberately killing that foetus later on?
-Not only was she so irresponsible as not to have taken precautions, she was also too irresponsible to take a simple pill that would solve the problem — and for this we must end a human life?
+If a woman can, by showing responsibility before the voluntary act of sex, avoid getting pregnant, then on what grounds can we justify deliberately killing that?
+She so irresponsible as not to have taken precautions — and for this we must end a human life?

 When we have the benefits of these technologies, which are well-known, reliable and widely available, then people should use them when appropriate.
 If a woman does not do so, then what right does she have to demand that the human growing within her should be killed?
 Just because of Feminist notions of power?

 We are not talking here, about rape victims — we shall discuss those elsewhere.
-We are talking about women who willingly engage in the act of sex, without contraception in place and who then do not take advantage of a cheap, readily available, morning-after pill.
+We are talking about women who willingly engage in the act of sex, without contraception in place.
 Do they still have the right to demand that a human be killed, because it is growing inside them?

 It is absurd that such irresponsibility should be rewarded.
 Childbirth, today, is not a dangerous process, certainly no more so than a late abortion.
 And we are talking about under a year of a woman’s life, since she can have the child adopted after it’s born.
 There’s no shortage of people seeking babies they cannot themselves have.
 So we are to indulge a woman’s irresponsibility to the point of killing a human, in order that she does not suffer a few months’ inconvenience, for the sake of her own carelessness and lack of responsibility?
 Is that morally justifiable?